dfinity/portal/docs/developer-docs/integrations/ledger/icrc-index-local-setup.md

 ```

 ### Step 7: Deploy the ICRC index canister:
-Here it is assumed that the canister id of your local ICRC ledger is `ryjl3-tyaaa-aaaaa-aaaba-cai`, otherwise replace it with your ICRC ledger canister id.
+Here it is assumed that the canister id of your local ICRC ledger is `mxzaz-hqaaa-aaaar-qaada-cai`, otherwise replace it with your ICRC ledger canister id.

 ```
-dfx deploy ICRC_index --argument '(record {ledger_id = principal "ryjl3-tyaaa-aaaaa-aaaba-cai"})'
+dfx deploy ICRC_index --argument '(record {ledger_id = principal "mxzaz-hqaaa-aaaar-qaada-cai"})'
 ```

 The ICRC index canister will start synching right away and will automatically try to fetch new blocks from the ICRC ledger every few seconds.